eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ## Smart contract development

-Create a sample project to learn how to compile, deploy, and interact with smart contracts using DUNE.
+Create a sample project so you can learn how to compile, deploy, and interact with smart contracts using DUNE.

 Navigate to a directory in which to create a project, and then run the following command: